James MacKnight (agrarian reformer): The League of North and South

 In 1842 Duffy had already allied himself with James Godkin who had abandoned a Bible mission to campaign for the rights of the Catholic tenants he had been tasked with bringing into the Protestant fold.
 He now looked to McKnight and to Crawford.
 Together they called a convention in Dublin to which upwards of forty members of Parliament, and about two hundred Catholic and Presbyterian clergymen responded.
 With McKnight presiding, the assembled formed the all-Ireland Tenant Right League dedicating to securing concession of his "three F's’".

 In the elections of November 1852, what he had optimistically called the "League of North and South" helped return Duffy (for New Ross) and 47 other pledged MPs to Westminster.
-But despite the efforts of MacKnight in Derry, of Crawford in Down, of the Rev. David Bell in Monaghan and of others across the province, only one (William Kirk for Newry) was returned from Ulster.
+But despite the efforts of MacKnight in Derry, of Crawford in County Down, of the Rev. David Bell in County Monaghan and of others across the province, only one (William Kirk for Newry) was returned from Ulster.
 In the north they had contended with the opposition, sometimes violent, of the Orange Order, and with the threat of landlords to withdraw their consent for the existing Ulster Custom if their Conservative nominees were not elected.